Carmelo And La La Anthony Split: Did He Get Another Woman Pregnant?

 Carmelo Anthony and La La Anthony have split.
-The NBA star and his wife have decided to separate after seven years of marriage, and over a decade together.
+The NBA star and his wife have decided to separate after seven years of marriage and over a decade together.
 The pair, who reportedly have no current plans to divorce, have been dodging separation rumors for months.

 According to People Magazine, Carmelo Anthony and La La Anthony are currently living apart following a difficult NBA season for Carmelo with the New York Knicks.
 Sources reveal that the split is amicable as the two share one child together, son Kiyan, 10.

 Carmelo and La La Anthony got married in 2010, six years after they first got engaged on Christmas Day in 2004.
-However, as of late there have been rumblings that the couple have been on the rocks.
+However, as of late, there have been rumblings that the couple have been on the rocks.

-In Touch Weekly magazine reports that rumors are flying that Carmelo Anthony may have cheated on his wife La La, and may have even gotten his mistress pregnant.
+In Touch Weekly magazine reports rumors are flying that Carmelo Anthony may have cheated on his wife and may have even gotten his mistress pregnant.
 Sources are allegedly revealing that Carmelo has gotten a dancer who works at a gentleman’s club pregnant, which could be the reason for his shocking split.
-The woman is reportedly claiming to be almost seven months pregnant with the NBA superstar’s child, and is requesting that Carmelo pay for her medical expenses and other costs.
+The woman is reportedly claiming to be almost seven months pregnant with the NBA superstar’s child and is requesting that Carmelo pay for her medical expenses and other costs.
 While the rumors of a Carmelo love child have yet to be confirmed, if it is revealed that the NBA player did father the unidentified woman’s child, a divorce could be in the works for he and his wife.

 However, other sources claim that Carmelo Anthony and La La Anthony haven’t been happy for quite awhile.
 Insiders say they’ve been fighting for the last year and that their marriage has been on the rocks during that time.